 - Let them practice the act of sticking to plans.
 Successful entrepreneurs are those who have learnt how to take the right steps at the right time.

-Research have proven that children possess highly creative ability as well a quick learning capacity, why not explore these by offering them an express opportunity to use their head, perhaps they may be able to create shocking innovations.
+Research has proven that children possess the highly creative ability as well a quick learning capacity, why not explore these by offering them an express opportunity to use their head, perhaps they may be able to create shocking innovations.